MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 This project employs **R** and **RStudio** as the core computational environment to enable reproducibility.
 R is renowned for its statistical computing capabilities and robust library ecosystem, making it suitable for GWAS workflows.
 This repository demonstrates how to install and configure R and RStudio, manage dependencies, and execute the GWAS analysis pipeline.

-The guide is designed to help users of all experience levels successfully replicate the analysis and adapt it to other datasets or traits of interest.
+The guide is designed to help users of all experience levels replicate the analysis and adapt it to other datasets or traits of interest.

 ---